mcejp/bmboot/doc/questions.rst

    Answer: if EL3.IRQ is set, IRQs cannot be masked by EL1

+.. question:: How to manage memory map so that there is a single source of truth?

 .. question:: How to trace down original executable given a core dump?
    :id: Q_CORE_ID